ArturKapan/credit-risk-classification/README.md

 # credit-risk-classification
+The purpose of this analysis is to build a model that can identify the creditworthiness of borrowers.
+A dataset of historical lending activity from a peer-to-peer lending services company was used.
+Dependant variable (y value) in this analysis was the "loan status" indicating if a loan is healthy or at risk.
+Independent Variables (x values) were loan size, interest rate, borrower income, debt to income ratio, number of accounts and derogatory marks.
+In this analysis, we first split our data to traning and test sets.
+Then, define our dependent and independent variables.
+Next, we create logistic regression model and fit our original data to this model.
+Trained model is used to make predictions.
+Lastly, we evaluate the model`s performance.
+Two diffeent Logistic Regression models were created by using the original data set and randomy over resampled data set (to get rid of the imbalances).
+In the end, their results -which was gathered with scikit-learn library- were compared.

+# SUMMARY

 Analysis show that collected data can be effectively used to train and test the Machine Learning Classification Model.
 For better preditions solving the imbalance sampling issue is needed.